Alternate title: The Depression ... Politics ...

 Above is a 1937 letter and membership list from Riding Actors Association president Cliff Smith.

 There are over 500 names on the listing.
-Honorary members include Gary Cooper, Ken Maynard, Harry Carey, Rex Bell, Buck Jones, Steele, Wayne, Autry, Foran, Reb Russell, lots more.
+Honorary members included Gary Cooper, Ken Maynard, Harry Carey, Rex Bell, Buck Jones, Steele, Wayne, Autry, Foran, Reb Russell, lots more.
 The Riding Actors office was at 6472 Santa Monica Boulevard, Hollywood.